What is first-degree murder?

 However, even as Joe pistol-whips Kurt, the argument escalates.
-Finally Joe erupts.
+Finally, Joe erupts.
 “I've had enough of your mouth,” he says.
 He cocks the pistol, aims it at Kurt's heart and pulls the trigger.

 Even though the beating itself was not premeditated, and Joe wasn't carrying the gun with malicious intent, Joe may still be guilty of first-degree murder.
 A jury could find that his words to Kurt, as well as the act of cocking the gun and his aiming for Kurt's heart, show that Joe had sufficient time to deliberate his actions and form the requisite malice.3

-The difference between first and second degree murder is one of express malice, sometimes referred to as “extreme indifference,” “cold-bloodedness” or “aggravated recklessness.”
+The difference between first and second-degree murder is one of express malice, sometimes referred to as “extreme indifference,” “cold-bloodedness” or “aggravated recklessness.”

 Express or universal malice is indicated by conduct showing an extreme lack of care and concern for the value of human life generally.
 It is considered more blameworthy than other forms of killing and is, therefore, punished more severely.4

-Example: Lee's gang gets in a fight with another gang.
-Later than night, Lee decides to shoot up the house where two of the rival gang members live.
+Example: Lee's gang gets into a fight with another gang.
+Later that night, Lee decides to shoot up the house where two of the rival gang members live.
 So he drives by and sprays the house with from an assault rifle and the mother of the two gang members, who is inside at the time, is killed.
 Because Lee did not intend to kill the mother, but rather acted with an extreme indifference to the lives of anyone who might be inside the house, a jury could find Lee guilty of first degree murder.5

-Generally malice is implied only when a homicide is committed by use of a deadly weapon or instrument in a manner likely to result in death.
+Generally, malice is implied only when a homicide is committed by use of a deadly weapon or instrument in a manner likely to result in death.